Home Inspection in Markham

 12.6%

-12.6% of active listings in Markham were built during the aluminum wiring and poly-B plumbing era.
+12.6% of homes in Markham were built during the aluminum wiring and poly-B plumbing era.
 These properties require thorough electrical and plumbing inspection.

 1990s–2000s